babelfish-for-postgresql/babelfish_project_website/_faq/index.md

 Yes, Babelfish can be used free of charge.
 It is open-source software, provided under the terms of the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0) and [PostgreSQL license](https://www.postgresql.org/about/licence/).

-## Is Babelfish 100% compatible with Microsoft SQL Server?

-The Babelfish community tries to be as compatible as possible but there are some limitations.
-To learn more about these limitations, check out our [documentation](/docs/usage/limitations-of-babelfish) for a more detailed description.

 Babelfish supports TDS protocol versions 7.1 and higher.